 There are around 55,000 species worldwide, over 5000 species of Staphylinids in Europe, and around 1000 species in the British Isles making this the largest beetle family in the U. K. They are commonly known as rove beetles.
 They range in size from less than 1 mm to around 30 mm long.
 The fossil record dates back to the Permian.

 The elytra (wing cases) are always short, and this gives the adults a superficial resemblance to earwigs.
-The elytra cover intricately folded wings, and in most species flight is common.
+They are also sometimes confused with beetles from the Silphidae family.
+However it is really quite easy to tell the two families apart.
+Silphids have just 3 or 4 exposed segments, and the wing cases are longer than these exposed segments; whereas the Staphs have 3 to 6 exposed segments, and the wing cases are always shorter than the exposed segments.The elytra cover intricately folded wings, and in most species flight is common.
 It is amusing to watch one just after it has landed, it will wriggle around while its wings are being folded up under the elytra, and only once they are correctly packed away will the beetle move off.